 Well, it is a big decision, and one you may have to commit to in order to finish your studies.
 Here are some points to help you make the right decision.

 Studying a subject that you regularly get good grades in is an excellent starting point.
-This may seem like an obvious statement, but if for example, you fancy being a physicist, and find maths a struggle, chances are you’ll find it an even bigger struggle at college or university when you have to study that subject at a deeper level.
+This may seem like an obvious statement, but if for example, you fancy being a physicist, and find maths a struggle, it's likely you'll find it harder at college or university when you have to study that subject at a deeper level.

 Even if you are good at a subject, you still have to be interested in it, at least to a certain extent.
 Why?
 Because you will have to commit to between two and four years of study or more, depending on the course!
 On the other hand, don’t write off a subject if you find just bits of it boring - that’s normal, and something that all students and professionals alike learn to live with.
 But if you find your mind wandering in the classroom most of the time, then it might not be a good choice.

-Before you commit to a career and choose your course, look up some university or college websites, and make sure you know what the entry requirements are for the courses that you want to study.
-For example, you might need to be also good at Chemistry or Biology to study a pharmacology degree, and hold these at National 5 and Higher level.
-Health sector careers also determine early subject choice decisions, such as medicine, where you need specific subjects at good grades.
+Before you commit to a career and choose your course, look up some university or college websites and make sure you know what the entry requirements are for the courses that you want to study.
+Not only do some courses require specific subjects, but also specific grades.
+For example, you might need National 5 English at A or B, or Higher Biology at A or B.

-If you can’t think of any subjects you really like, or if there are too many to choose from that you do like, sit down and think hard about topics that you naturally like to think or read about.
+If you can’t find any courses you really like, or if there are too many to choose from that you do like, sit down and think hard about topics that you naturally like to think or read about.
 You can also speak to teachers, parents or a careers adviser to get their feedback.
 Sometimes another person looking at your problem from the outside can provide a whole new perspective.

-If you are interested in more than one subject, a combined degree might be an option.
+If you are interested in a course covering more than one subject, a combined degree might be an option.
 For example, you could study languages with law, or geography with chemistry.
 Alternatively, you could stay on for postgraduate study if you want to qualify in an additional subject.